 So, start to look forward to things.
 Actively plan what you’re going to do and tap into the buzzy feeling you get as you do that.

-I’m aware that as I write this in Dec 2020, plans go awry often – and so you might not want to get too excited in case plans have to change – but the thing you’re looking forward to doesn’t have to be a big event like a holiday, you can create a buzz around reading a book you’ve been looking forward to or watching a favourite TV show.
+I’m aware that in the new world, plans go awry often – and so you might not want to get too excited in case plans have to change – but the thing you’re looking forward to doesn’t have to be a big event like a holiday, you can create a buzz around reading a book you’ve been looking forward to or watching a favourite TV show.

 Remember, happiness can come from the simplest of things.